Installing your own in ground pool Vinyl liner is easy, when you take it step by step.

 While inspecting your walls, you may decide to duct tape up the wall joints, where the panels come together.
 You also should look at the liner bead track at the top of the wall to make sure that it’s not broken at any point.

-If you have an inground pool light, with a cord that runs through the wall, the trick is to shut off power and disconnect the screws at the junction box.
+If you have an inground pool light in your vinyl liner pool, with a cord that runs through the wall, the trick is to shut off power and disconnect the screws at the junction box.
 The J-box is usually off the deck, directly behind the light, or on older pools under the diving board.
 After removing the wire nuts, and loosening the clamps, duct tape a long piece of string to the wires.
 Pull the wire cord out into the pool, pulling until the string comes into the light niche.
 Cut the string with your razor knife and duct tape it to the inside of the niche.

 Step 2: Floor Prep